jhadev/bcs-to-sheets/README.md

 Setup is done!
 Run npm start again and choose your option.

+- 'Get Course IDs':

+  Fetches your user info from Bootcamspot and shows your list of cohorts and their course ids.
+One of which can be placed into the .env file to get grade data and run the sheet commands.

 - 'Read from Google Sheets':

   This reads back your sheet file based on your selection range and prints it to the command line.
+  Also displays counts of grades along with a table that groups students by grade.

 - 'Write To Google Sheets':